Marketing Agencies: Top 5 Ways to Impress Your ClientsTop 5 Ways to Impress Your Clients

 In Ralph’s words: “I’m not even sure what they’re doing.”

 Ralph is not impressed with his marketing firm.
 So, how can marketing firms impress their clients?
-After working closely with Ralph and asking him this question, here’s what we came up with.
+After working closely with Ralph and asking him this question, here are five ways his marketing agency could impress him.

 This is silly.